sholtomaud/generator-gaffa/README.md

 It will also present some command-line options for setting up your app.

 ## Developing
-You will develop your application in the /app folder.
+You will develop your application in the /app/ folder.
 To preview in a webpage run:

     grunt server

-This will present a browserified app.
+This will present a browserified app using grunt-browserfiy which watches the following two files for changes:

+    app/scripts/app.js
+    app/styles/styles.styl

+Develop your app by modifying these two files.

 ## License